Berkeley-CS195/sp23/content/about.md

 feel free to express opinions different from those of the instructors, both in class meetings and in written work.

-In order to receive a passing grade in CS 195, you must complete all four objectives, listed below:
+In order to receive a passing grade in CS 195, you must complete the objectives listed below:

  * Attend at least 10 out of 12 lectures.